| MARSALA

 again the famous, well-established, labels continued to be made

+and marketed.
 Marsala wine – Marsala is

 registered as a D.O.C. wine (a State-designated label of controlled